gammasoft71/xtd/docs/home.md

 [![architecture_logo](pictures/block_diagram.png)](hierarchy.md)

-# xtd is composed of several libraries
+# ... composed of several libraries

 These libreries are grouped by theme :